Part-of-The-Pack/faq/README.md

   - intro: It should only contain one, and that is the intro of the FAQ home screen
   - outro: It should only contain one, and that is the outro of the FAQ home screen
 - tags: This can contain a list of tags that are used on the FAQ website to filter easily

+## Sync with webapp

+Every change automatically gets pushed to the production website

+### How

+This is done via a [webhook](https://github.com/Part-of-The-Pack/webapp-cms/settings/hooks) that gets triggered for every change (`push`) to the `main` branch.